Healthcare Exhibit Strategy: Be in the Room Where It Happens

 Sound familiar?
 As a healthcare exhibit manager, you know that your budget is probably larger than almost any other marketing initiative, yet are you in the room when the decisions are made?
 Do your colleagues perceive you as a tactical person who orders services and carpets rather than a person who should be in “the room where it happens” when decisions are made about connecting with HCPs and patients?

-At the very least, you need to be in the room.
-You need to have a seat at the table where decisions are made and where product marketing is deconstructed and messages are crafted.
 In addition to working with your exhibit partner, you need to be in front of the product agency, or agencies, as is often the case, and because you know more about face-to-face marketing than anyone else, your voice needs to be heard.
-Your colleagues need to realize that your program is one of the last personal touch points with HCPs, particularly as field sales calls are thwarted by operational efficiencies at various practices and hospitals.
+Your colleagues need to realize that your program is one of the last personal touch points with HCPs, particularly as field sales calls are limited by operational constraints in clinical and hospital environments.

-• Content Strategy (brand stories)
+• Content Strategy and brand storytelling

-• Data Capture
+• Data Capture at live events

-• Technology integration
+• Technology integration for engagement

 • Channel integration for optimal experiences